All Episodes

 And look, we've always had a great alliance between Israel and America through successive presidencies.

-I I felt the cryptic message being sent.
+Yeah, I felt the cryptic message being sent.

 And I want to just actually read what you said here.

-For the first time in your life, for the first time in the history of your country, you said that the Arab countries, your neighbors in the region, right, do not see Israel as an enemy, but as an ally.
+For the first time in your life, for the first time in the history of your country, you said that the Arab countries, your neighbors in the region, do not see Israel as an enemy, but as an ally.

-And then President Trump talked about newfound uh or you talked about newfound Arab partners, and he talked about maybe one state, maybe two states, but maybe a bigger deal, a more important deal.
+And he talked about maybe one state, maybe two states, but maybe a bigger deal, a more important deal.

 So I'm listening, and this is my take, is that you had once said that one of the benefits of the Iran deal, if there was only one benefit, is it brought you and your Arab neighbors together.